 Bob Henson contributed to this post.

-Website visitors can comment on “Eye on the Storm” posts.
-Comments are generally open for 30 days from date posted.
-Sign up to receive email announcements of new postings here.
+Website visitors can comment on “Eye on the Storm” posts (see below).
+Please read our Comments Policy prior to posting.
+(See all EOTS posts here.
+Sign up to receive notices of new postings here.)
 Twitter: @DrJeffMasters and @bhensonweather